gidandridge/gavdan-2/README.md

 0000 to 7FFF      0xxxxxxxxxxxxxxx     32KB RAM
 ```

-The micro’s address decoding logic uses the address masks to determine when to enable the selected hardware.
+The microcomputer’s address decoding logic uses the address masks to determine when to enable the selected hardware.
 The TTL logic gates determine when each bit pattern is present and enables the relevant chip select lines on each IC.

 ## ROM
 The ROM contains code for a basic monitor ROM named DANMON.
 The name is a contraction of my own surname and the word "monitor".
 The monitor consists of code for some basic I/O routines such as sending and receiving data via the 6551 ACIA and also provides a simple command line interface with the following commands: